 - you go to a network provider, or - the additional care you get is considered "urgently needed care" and you follow the rules for getting this care.
-(See the next section.)
+(Refer to the next section.)

-If you are unsure if urgent care is needed, you may contact our Nurse Advice Line or our Behavioral Health Crisis Line 24 hours a day, 7 days a week at 1-866-896-1844 (TTY: 711).
+If you are unsure if urgent care is needed, you may contact our Nurse Advice Call Line or our Behavioral Health and Substance Abuse Crisis Line 24 hours a day, 7 days a week at 1-866-896-1844 (TTY: 711).

-12. Urgently needed care
+I2.
+Urgently needed care